 These home-built streetcars emerged at the rate of two per month from the Market Street Railway’s Elkton Shops at Ocean and San Jose Avenues (now Muni’s Curtis E. Green Light Rail Division).
 No. 798’s “birthday” was April 7, 1924.
 These streetcars were used all over the city on the lines of Market Street Railway, which was then Muni’s privately owned competitor.
 No. 798 itself appears to have been assigned to the car house at 24th & Utah Streets, and photographs show it serving such lines as the 19-Polk, the 35-Howard, and the 11-Mission & 24th St.

 Market Street Railway began converting some of its streetcar lines to bus service in 1939-1940, including most of the lines assigned to the 24th & Utah car barn, which itself was converted to a bus garage.
-Out of a job, No. 798 was stored throughout World War II, then officially retired by Muni (which by then had taken over Market Street Railway) on July 5, 1946 and sold for scrap.
+No. 798 went over to Muni when the two merged in 1944, officially retired, and then, on July 5, 1946 and sold for scrap.
 All other cars of this class were ultimately destroyed, but the body of No. 798 first became an office on Geneva Avenue, then later was moved to Columbia, in the Sierra Nevada foothills, where it ultimately became a jewelry store.

 When the body was threatened with destruction in 1984, it was saved through private donations and presented to Muni, which subsequently invested more than $300,000 to have the body restored at a Tracy prison.